Quitch/GW-AI-Overhaul/README.md

 If you are adding new loadouts and tech cards to the game and want to be GWAIO compatible, then you will need to do the following:

-1. Add the following to the gw_start scene:
+1. Add the following to the gw_start scene if you're adding a loadout:

    ```javascript
    if (